jyothika8141/amfoss-tasks/README.md

 # **amfoss-tasks**
-Hi, I'm Jyothika Manoj from Kannur, Kerala, fresher at Amrita School of Engineering(CSE 2022).
+Hi, I'm Jyothika Manoj from Kannur, Kerala, fresher at Amrita School of Computing(CSE 2022).
 <br>
 I started to learn Python in grade 11 and have loved to code ever since.
 <br>